• Skip to primary navigation

 Hello Ivodell.
 You can start them whenever you please.
 Store them for 1-2 weeks in the fridge.
 When you take them out into room temperature they will “think” it’s spring due to the shift in temperatures.
 It’s a little trick that can be used for almost all seeds.
 Love, G.

-2. Lori k says
+Lori k

 I am going to attempt to grow some for my daughters wedding.
 Thanks for your great information.
 About how long would it take to get seeds to a small, about 1-2 inches in height size?
 Wedding is in November so I will practice now.